Skip to content

 NO on Prop 27

 The only reason out of state corporations have spent over $400 million to pass Proposition 27 is to make more money off of Californians.
-Ignore the countless ads, follow the money: Proposition 27 would legalize online sports gambling at a time when we face affordability and housing crises.
+Ignore the countless ads, follow the money: Proposition 27 legalized online sports gambling at a time when we face affordability and housing crises.

-Prop 27 will not raise a single dollar in dedicated funding to end homelessness, it will only make a profit for out of state corporations that don’t care about your wellbeing.
-Vote NO on Proposition 27.
+Prop 27 wouldn’t have raised a single dollar in dedicated funding to end homelessness, it would have only made a profit for out of state corporations that don’t care about your wellbeing.